 Charles Sturt’s green gains

 But we also know actions speak louder than words.
-And we continue to build on the gains we’ve made – including setting up CSU Green (the driving force behind our sustainability efforts) in 2008 and being certified as Australia’s first carbon neutral university in 2016.
+And we continue to build on the gains we’ve made – including setting up Sustainability at Charles Sturt (the driving force behind our sustainability efforts) in 2008 and being certified as Australia’s first carbon neutral university in 2016.

 Being carbon neutral is an ongoing goal for us at Charles Sturt.
 But do you know what it means and what’s involved?

 Well, let’s just start by saying becoming a carbon neutral organisation is no small task.
 In fact, it’s a goal that sees us branch out and undertake a range of large and small initiatives.
 And these are carried out on our campuses and all over the world, by staff and students and many others on our behalf.

 Ed knows that although the task is huge, the concept is simple: fund projects which will completely negate our carbon emissions produced each year.

 Carbon emissions produced – carbon offset purchases = a carbon neutral Charles Sturt University.